iivillian/Roblox-Integrity-Check-Bypass/README.md

 If seed is 0 the value it xors by is always 0x68178A72.
 After they do their math so we can simply do the inverse operation to retrieve a fully unseeded hash of the current chunk and then we store the core hashes too.

-Then we just hook both hashers and the main hashers.
+Then we just hook the main and active hasher.